Spanish Fly (1975 film): Production

+Development

 Impact-Quadrant Films was a company run by Peter James and Kent Walwin which specialised in financing and distributing horror films.
 They wanted to move into the British domestic sex comedy market, having noticed that there were no challengers to the Carry On Films.
-They made a small investment in Can You Keep It Up for a Week? which was successful and they began to look at making a whole feature.
+The company made a small investment in Can You Keep It Up for a Week?
+(1974) which was successful, and they began to look at making a whole feature.

-A Canadian distributor had success with a Leslie Phillips film and asked if they could have another.
+A Canadian distributor had enjoyed success with a Leslie Phillips film and asked if they could have another.
 Phillips was about to go to Australia for a year so they had a script written quickly, about an escort agency.
 Nobody liked it so James and Walwin wrote a 110-page treatment over "a long weekend" which was turned into a script by a writer.

-The film's budget was £250,000, of which 40% was provided by EMI Films and a Spanish company 8%.
+The film's budget was £250,000, of which 40% was provided by EMI Films and 8% by a Spanish company.
 The majority capital was split between James, his associate and four English backers, one of them a lawyer.

-The film was part of a six-picture slate from EMI Films, which also included Evil Under the Sun, Aces High and cinema adaptations of The Likely Lads and Sweeney!.
+In July 1975 EMI Films announced its involvement in the movie as part of a six-picture slate, which also included Evil Under the Sun (1982), Aces High (1976) and cinema adaptations of TV shows – The Likely Lads (1976) and Sweeney!
+(1977).
+Another account said this was an eleven picture slate with other movies including Seven Nights in Japan (1970), Cross of Iron (1977) and It Shouldn't Happen to a Vet (1976).

-It was filmed in Menorca.
-Terry-Thomas was suffering from the effects of Parkinson's disease.
-However, he was still able to withstand the rigours of filming, in what was his last major film role.
+Leslie Phillips wrote in his memoir that he was offered the role over the phone while in Australia by director Bob Kellett.
+Phillips accepted before reading the script – while he said the title was "not exactly inspiring" he was friends with Terry-Thomas, who was going to co-star, and the idea of filming in Spain was attractive.